-Nigel Horne <njhclamav.net> is an active ClamAV developer responsible for the mbox code and clamav-milter.
+Nigel Horne <njhclamav.net> is a very active ClamAV developer responsible for the mbox code and clamav-milter.
+Trog trogclamav.net> developes the OLE2 code and introduces new features into ClamAV.
+Thomas Lamy is a great memory leak killer and code stablizer.
 Tomasz Kojm (me) navigates the project and keeps an eye on everything 8-)